pawan087/w21_capstone/README.md

 ## Viewing Reviews

 To view a product's reviews, a user can navigate to a specific product's page and open the "Ratings and Reviews" subsection.
-This area will aid in the user in determining whether a particular product is right for them.
+This area will aid the user in determining whether a particular product is right for them.
 Visually, through the use of bar graphs, a user can easily gauge the level of ratings past users have given a product.
 Reviews may be further viewed by clicking the "Show All Reviews" link which allows for a more tabulated format of past reviews.
 Here a user can seamlessly sort reviews by rating (highest to lowest and lowest to highest) as well as by "Most Helpful" which presents reviews with the most likes!

 <br>